←back to docs

 Let's go over this diagram step by step.

-1. The user initiates a conversation with the app.
+1. The user initiates a conversation with an app.

 2. The app sends a request to ChatBotKit to create a conversation.